asabino2/streamproxy/README.md

 <p>&nbsp;</p>
 <p>with it you can watch livestreams from youtube, twitch (and any other that can be accessed through the streamlink app) by other iptv apps, such as SSIPTV, tvheadend, ProgTV, etc..</p>
 <p>To start the server, run from the command prompt<br />streamproxy</p>
-<p>where &lt;port&gt; is the server listening port, if omitted, port 3000 will be used by default</p>

 <p>In your favorite iptv app, you will put in the url one of the following options</p>
 <ul>
 <li>http://&lt;serverip&gt;:&lt;port&gt;/videostream/streamlink?url=&lt;livestreamurl&gt;